 It’s hard work.
-We know because we grapple with it too, here at Salesforce.
+We know because we grapple with it, too.
 The good news is that we’re in it together, and we’re here to share what we and our customers are learning along the way.

 At all levels of our organization, we are focused on supporting customers down the twisting, often turbulent road to exceptional customer engagement and enabling a complete view of the customer.

-We don’t need to sell you on the need to be more customer-centric, and you don’t need more proof points around its importance.
-But you do need to understand how to do it, learning from the successes and failures of your peers, subject matter experts, and others.
-Enter the 360 Perspectives series, delivering the insights, information, guidance, and know-how you need to start (or, maybe, continue) on this journey.
+You don’t need more proof around the importance of being customer-centric.
+But you do need to understand how to do it, and learn from the successes and failures of your peers and subject matter experts.
+Enter the 360 Perspectives blog series.
+We deliver the insights, information, guidance, and know-how you need to start (or, maybe, continue) on this journey.

 What you can expect:

-A playbook describing in practical detail how to shift mindsets, connect silos, and center your business around your customers
+- A playbook describing how to shift mindsets, connect silos, and center your business around your customers

-This is just the beginning.
 We will create multiple avenues for an active and ongoing conversation with you.
-Do you want us to dive into a topic or challenge we haven't considered?
-Just let us know.
-Our top priority is making sure we are delivering information and guidance that is relevant and useful.
-We also welcome your submissions on the topic.
+Our top priority is making sure we deliver information and guidance that is relevant and useful.
+We always welcome your submissions.

-Our approach is different in a few very important ways.
+Our approach is different.
 First, our guidance is based directly on what we’ve learned in thousands of conversations and deep engagements with C-suite leaders in global organizations.
-While the pace of adoption and specific needs vary, we’ve found that across industries the core challenges are the same, and so are the key questions to ask your teams.
-Together with our customers, we have learned crucial lessons about what works, and we are eager to share it with you.
+While the pace of adoption and specific needs vary, we’ve found that across industries the core challenges are the same.
+So are the questions to ask your teams.
+Together with our customers, we have learned crucial lessons about what works, and we are eager to share it.

-Second, while our primary objective is not to make a sales pitch for our software and services, we are uniquely positioned to enable the digital transformation that makes customer 360 possible.
-We are already well down the path to enable organizations to unite marketing, sales, commerce, service, and IT into one integrated customer platform.
+Second, while our primary objective is not to make a sales pitch for our software and services, we are uniquely positioned to enable the digital transformation that makes Customer 360 possible.
+We are able to help organizations unite marketing, sales, commerce, service, and IT into one integrated customer platform.

-The idea of building a customer-centric organization is, of course, not new.
-Many companies have kicked the can down the road because of the daunting nature of the challenge — it’s easy to be overwhelmed by the volume, velocity, and variety of data — and also because technology didn’t really exist to enable it.
+Building a customer-centric organization is not new.
+Many companies have kicked the can down the road because of the daunting nature of the challenge.
+It’s easy to be overwhelmed by the volume, velocity, and variety of data.
+The technology hasn’t always existed to enable it.

-The good news is that we now have the systems, technology, and expertise to segment and profile customers, unifying systems under one roof.
-What we also have is years of experience building the processes and operational capabilities to target customers with personalized experiences, at scale, that are the hallmark of a customer-first culture.
+We have the systems, technology, and expertise to segment and profile customers, and unify systems under one roof.
+We also have years of experience building the processes and operational capabilities to target customers with personalized experiences, at scale.
+This is the hallmark of a customer-first culture.

 Becoming a customer-centric company is an iterative, ongoing journey that will likely be marked by fits and starts.
 That’s okay.
 The important thing is that you take the leap.
 Customer-centric business processes that unite employees, departments, and partners to solve customer needs with the full force of the organization will prevail.